AnzelleL23/bubbles/README.md

 - All my wide-angle shots are taken either with my TG-6 or GoPro 7.
 I do not have a wide-angle lens nor a suitable camera for such style of photography so please do not @ me over this.
 - Some places in SEA I am hoping to visit soon (that most have probbaly already gone to...):
     - Indonesia: R4, Bunaken, Bangka
-    - Philippines: Tubbataha, Cebu (Bohol, Moalboal, Malapascua, Dauin, Dumagette) (I have not even stepped foot on Cebu yet)
+    - Philippines: Tubbataha, Cebu (Malapascua, Dauin, Dumagette)
     - Malaysia: Perhentian, Kota Kinabalu
     - Thailand: Hin Daeng/ Hin Muang

+### COMING SOON:
+- Visited, but review not yet ready:
+    - Moalboal
+    - Mactan
+    - Bohol (local, Balicasag, Pamilacan)
 ---

 ## S Tier